kuvshinovdr/TabsToSpaces/README.md

 Default tab width is 4 spaces.
 Command line parameters are processed one by one and if you pass a file name and only then change the tab width, then your file will be processed using the default tab width setting.
 The same is true for CRLF/LF settings.
 Thus, all settings are applied only to the files that follow them.

+Single CRs are left intact in any mode.

+The source code uses ISO C++23 and is intended to be cross-platform.
+Current builds are done in MSVC 2022 for Windows x64.